-The first question you have to ask yourself is this: Do you believe that it’s possible for you to run a satisfying, meaningful, and profitable business?
+First, you gotta ask yourself: Do you believe that it’s possible for you to run a meaningful and profitable business?

-If you answered yes, then you’ve just tackled the first step to becoming an entrepreneur.
-You know that you want the freedom and satisfaction that comes from using your gifts to make an impact in the world, on your own terms.
+If you answered yes, then you’ve just tackled the first step to becoming an entrepreneur!
+You know that you want the freedom and satisfaction that comes from using your skills to make an impact in the world, on your terms.

 But this realization is just the first step.